jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

 {{% notice note "Input Variables and Local Variables" %}}
 There are two types of variables used with Packer:
 - **[Input Variables](https://developer.hashicorp.com/packer/docs/templates/hcl_templates/variables)** may have defined defaults, can be overridden, but cannot be changed after that initial override.
 They serve as build parameters, allowing aspects of the build to be altered without having to change the source code.
 - **[Local Variables](https://developer.hashicorp.com/packer/docs/templates/hcl_templates/locals)** are useful for assigning a name to an expression.
-These expressions are evaluated at run time and can work with input variables, other local variables, data sources, and built-in functions.
+These expressions are evaluated at runtime and can work with input variables, other local variables, data sources, and built-in functions.

 Input variables are great for those predefined values, while local variables can be really handy for stuff that needs to be more dynamic.
 {{% /notice %}}